ajeetverma01/Bucket-List-using-JAVA/README.md

 **Bucket List** is a **Command-Line User Interface (CUI) application** built using **Java, JDBC, and SQL**, designed to help users efficiently manage their goals and aspirations.
 The project is integrated with **XAMPP** for MySQL database management and uses **MySQL Connector/J** for seamless communication between Java and MySQL.

 ## 🚀 Features
+- ✅ **User Account System** – Users can create an account and log in.
 - ✅ **Add New Goals** – Insert new items into your bucket list.
 - ✅ **Update Goals** – Modify existing goals to reflect progress.
 - ✅ **Delete Goals** – Remove completed or unwanted goals.